226 – Commendations, Awards, Nominations, Pins, and Ribbons

 Transportation Division: Period of five (5) consecutive calendar years

 Operations (e.g., Outside Patrol and supervisory positions): Period of ten (10) consecutive calendar years

-In March of each year, if an employee believes he or she is eligible for the safe driving award, the employee shall request in writing to the employee’s division commander that he or she should be issued the award.
-The division commander shall request in writing for the Vehicular Crimes Division (VCD) supervisor to verify that the employee has not been involved in any “at-fault” fleet crash, “seat belt violation,” or any “safety violation” fleet crashes.
-The VCD supervisor shall then inform the requesting division commander whether the employee is eligible for the safe driving award.
+In March of each year, if an employee believes he or she is eligible for the safe driving award, the employee will request in writing to the employee’s division commander that he or she should be issued the award.
+The division commander will request in writing for the Vehicular Crimes Division (VCD) supervisor to verify that the employee has not been involved in any “at-fault” fleet crash, “seat belt violation,” or any “safety violation” fleet crashes.
+The VCD supervisor will then inform the requesting division commander whether the employee is eligible for the safe driving award.

 NOTE: The safe driving award should only be awarded to deputies who spend 50% or more of their time in their assigned county vehicles and who are regularly exposed to traffic hazards during their course of duty.

 7. Outstanding Supervisor (blue with white stripes)

 Awarded by the Sheriff to a supervisor of any rank or assignment who is particularly distinguished by consistently delivering quality supervision and outstanding service.